 Bernie Sanders 2026: Will He Run for Senate Again?

-Bernie Sanders (I-VT) faces a decision on his Class 2 Senate seat in 2026.
+Bernie Sanders (I-VT) faces a decision on his Class 2 Senate majority math in 2026.
 Safe D/I territory, progressive base strong, but age and 2028 White House hints complicate the picture.

 US Senate chamber